RDFBones/PubicAgeDetermination/README.md

 # Suchey-Brooks Method for Pubic Age Determination
 This is an RDFBones ontology extension implementing the Suchey-Brooks method for estimating age at death from the degree of pubic symphysis deterioration (Brooks & Suchey 1990).

+Proposed prefix for this ontology: sb

+The ontology extension requires the [RDFBones core ontology](https://github.com/RDFBones/RDFBones-O) to work.
+It implements the elements defined by Brooks & Suchey (1990) and provides general concepts supporting implementation in more concrete research contexts.
+These need to provide the following exact information:

+  * Target material in specimen, specified by some 'anatomical region of interest' (rdfbones:AnatomicalRegionOfInterest)
+  * Conclusion about the estimated age at death for a skeletal specimen (subclass of 'pubic age determination conclusion', sb:PubicAgeDeterminationConclusion).

+The ontology was produced building on [version 0.1](https://github.com/RDFBones/ExtensionTemplate/releases/tag/v0.1) of the [RDFBones Extension Template](https://github.com/RDFBones/ExtensionTemplate).

 ## References
 * Brooks, S., & Suchey, J. M. (1990).
 Skeletal age determination based on the os pubis: a comparison of the Acsádi- Nemeskéri and Suchey-Brooks methods.
 Human Evolution 5(3), 227-238 . doi:10.1007/BF02437238